 The Bolivian farmworker and the magical green purse.

-Sucre Bolivia 2012
+Sucre Bolivia 2012 |

 Hello dear friends from scorching southern Spain,

-I’m here at beautiful farmhouse near Malaga editing and tweaking some of the travel stories from my blog.
+here at a beautiful farmhouse near Malaga editing and tweaking some of the travel stories from my blog.
 Seven days have passed.
 I'll be here for a month.
 Lucky me!
 It's paradise.
 There's even a salt water pool.

 The stories will be interwoven with a few of the cancer adventures.
 Inner and outer journeys, as it were, to share my trust in the bigger picture of our lives.